 Human Trafficking in Fashion Supply Chains

-Now, we are still trying to get over the fact that someone in the twenty-first century is telling us that fast fashion is leading to global exploitation.
-Contributing to the 40 million people living in modern slavery.
-For too long businesses have built supply chains to drive financial profits at the expense of people and the environment.
+It is hard to believe that in the twenty-first century we are being told that our desire for fast fashion is creating opportunities for human exploitation and contributing to the 40 million people living in modern slavery.
+For too long businesses have built supply chains that drive financial profits at the expense of people and the environment.

-It is Anti Slavery Day on 18th October 2019 we have written this article to educate, equip and encourage those who care about eradicating Human Trafficking to make a difference this week.
+Anti Slavery Day takes place on 18th October 2019, and we have written this article to educate, equip and encourage those who care about eradicating Human Trafficking to make a difference this week.

 Slavery did not stop with its abolition in the 19th century.
 Instead, it has changed its face and continues to target people globally.
-Modern slavery affects people of all ages, genders, and races.
-More commonly affecting the most vulnerable people and communities who lack education and are suffering from poverty.
-There are 40 million people still in modern day slavery around the world and there are more slaves in the world today than ever in history.
+Modern slavery affects people of all ages, genders, and races, most commonly affecting vulnerable people and communities who lack education and suffer from poverty.
+There are 40 million people still living in modern-day slavery around the world and there are more slaves in the world today than ever in history.

 Walk For Freedom is a global fundraising and awareness event.
 Rallying thousands of abolitionists, taking millions of steps, showing up in hundreds of cities all over the world, Walk For Freedom is an outward expression of our inward desire to see slavery completely abolished.

 A21's UK office works in three main areas to help tackle the issue of human trafficking across the UK.
-They prevent trafficking through education and training programmes, protect victims through safe projects and fundraises to help the work of A21 globally.
+They prevent trafficking through education and training programmes, protect victims through safe projects and host fundraisers to help the work of A21 globally.

-A21’s strategy is to reach the vulnerable and disrupt the demand, rescue victims and seek justice against their captors and restore survivors equipping them to live independently.
+A21’s strategy is to reach the vulnerable and disrupt the demand, rescue victims and seek justice against their captors, and restore survivors by equipping them in order to live independently.
 If you want to find out more about how you can get involved and help, follow this link.